hermanussen/RainbowDataAnalyzer/README.md

 - The field needs to be on an item which is assigned to a variable
 - You need to call an extension method on that variable (which can have any implementation you want; it can also be empty) with the following signature: `public static void MustDeriveFrom([NotNull] this Item item, [NotNull] string templatePathOrId)`
 - The call to `MustDeriveFrom(...)` and the accessing of a field must be within the same method (which may also be a Razor View)
+- For projects that use glass attributes (SitecoreType and SitecoreField) on models, the same checks will be done (no need to call `MustDeriveFrom(...)`)

 If you want to change the severity of the checks (e.g.: make something a `warning` instead of an `error`), you can do this for individual projects in Visual Studio:
 - Expand the project's references